Carlo Odescalchi: Jesuit

 In 1837, Odescalchi submitted to Pope Gregory XVI his resignation from all his offices to enter the Society of Jesus, but the Pope refused.
 Appointed Grand Prior of the Sovereign Military Order of Malta in Rome, he again asked the Pope to accept his resignation, which Gregory did this time.
 After abdicating his cardinalate and episcopate in 1838, Odescalchi finally entered the Jesuit Order on 6 December and took the habit on the 8 December, professing his vows on 2 February 1840.

 For three years he was much in demand for spiritual retreats to the clergy and rural missions in the Northern part of Italy.
 The correspondence that followed his death suggests that many considered him a saint.

-Death
+Veneration

-He died at the age of 56, on 17 August 1841 at 10:30 a.m., in the San Bartolomeo Jesuit school in Modena, then an independent state, and was buried in the adjoining church of San Bartolomeo.

-As part of the beatification process, the canonical recognition of the body took place on 31 March 1927; and the beatification process remains open.
+Odescalchi died at the age of 56, on 17 August 1841 at 10:30 a.m., in the San Bartolomeo Jesuit school in Modena, then an independent state, and was buried in the adjoining church of San Bartolomeo.
+As part of the beatification process, the canonical recognition of the body took place on 31 March 1927.